smatthiae13/nyt_search/README.md

 # nyt_search
 MERN app with Heroku deployment

-You will be able to search your favorite books, save them.
+You will be able to search your favorite books, and save them.
 Super fun!